Sexual content in video games: 2010s

 Blizzard Entertainment's 2016 game Overwatch has inspired a notable amount of fan-made porn.
-Short porn videos featuring official characters have been animated via Source Filmmaker and are popular on porn sites such as Pornhub and YouPorn.
+Short porn videos featuring official characters have been animated via Source Filmmaker and are popular on porn sites such as Pornhub.
 Despite its popularity, Blizzard has issued cease-and-desist orders to some of the creators.

+The Witcher 3 is a prominent mainstream game featuring several sex scenes and nudity from both romantic encounters and visits to brothels, some of which is important to the plot of the story.

 Indie games have expanded the reach of adult games, and Steam now allows adult games onto its storefront.
-Patreon provides direct funding to adult developers, allowing games like Hardcoded to appeal to niche markets that previously would not have been created.
+Patreon provides direct funding to adult developers, allowing games like Summertime Saga and Hardcoded to appeal to niche markets that previously would not have been created.

 The continuing rise of open-source software development practices has also influenced adult video games, allowing communities of amateurs to collaboratively create and distribute adult games via the Internet.

+2020s

+Sexual encounters are prominent features of RPG Baldur's Gate 3, which is potentially the first mainstream game that employed an intimacy coordinator when producing sex scenes with live actors during voice overs and motion capture.

+The director for Cyberpunk 2077 commented on the importance of sex to the story of the Cyberpunk 2077 world, stating it is a world where everything is commodified and it would be incongruent if sex was not commodified.

+Eek Games' House Party has scenes of nudity and sexual encounters.
+The game officially released on digital distribution platforms for Microsoft Windows with leaving early access on July 15, 2022.